 Avoid flammable mulches like pine needles or “gorilla hair” mulch.
 Avoid having any mulch piled next to a shingled house or wood deck.
 Try gravel or small rocks near the house instead.
 Also, stone patios and masonry are excellent fuel breaks.

-Wood You?
 Consider replacing wood shingle roofs and siding with fire-resistant materials.
 Also keep stored firewood away from the house.

 Fire pits may be all the rage but they could start a raging fire if wind carries embers to dry areas.